rcosta358/liquidjava-tutorial/README.md

 Here, the method `divide` is refined to ensure that the parameter `b` is never zero.

 > Try changing the value of the second argument in the `divide` method call to zero and observe the error reported by LiquidJava.
-Now change it back to a non-zero value.

 But wait, we can also refine the return value of the method!
 Let's introduce a bug.